 Note that these periods are subject to change, so check online for the latest information.

-Students enrolled in Japanese universities (including foreign exchange students with a student ID issued by a Japanese university) are eligible for 20% discount vouchers for shinkansen and JR limited express trains and some ferries; unfortunately students enrolled in universities abroad are not able to obtain the vouchers.
+Students enrolled in Japanese universities (including foreign exchange students with a student ID issued by a Japanese university) can obtain 20% discount vouchers for shinkansen, JR limited express trains and some ferries from their university; unfortunately students enrolled in universities abroad are not able to obtain the vouchers.

-The following are some typical fares from Tokyo (prices given for shinkansen are the total price of the ticket).
+The following are some typical fares from Tokyo (prices given for shinkansen are the total price of reserved seat ticket during mid-season, excluding Nozomi and Hayabusa trains).

 |Destination||Basic (¥)||Shinkansen (¥)|